mdn/content/files/en-us/web/accessibility/aria/roles/menubar_role/index.md

 ### Keyboard interactions

-When focus is in a `menubar` it is always on a menu item within the menubar.
-When focus is on a top level `menuitem` in a menubar, the following keyboard interactions must be supported:
+When focus is in a `menubar` it is always on a menu item within the menu bar.
+When focus is on a top level `menuitem` in a menu bar, the following keyboard interactions must be supported:

 - <kbd>Down Arrow</kbd>
   - : If the currently focused `menuitem` has a submenu, opens the submenu and places focus on the first item in the submenu.